-Following its presentation at the DAM, Each/Other will travel to additional venues beginning in fall 2021.
-An illustrated color catalog will accompany the exhibition and include essays by exhibition curator John P. Lukavic and Jami Powell (Osage Nation), Associate Curator of Native American Art at the Hood Museum, Dartmouth, with an in depth edited interview with the artists by Namita Gupta Wiggers, Director of the Master of Art in Critical Craft Studies at Warren Wilson College.
-The catalog will tell a complex and nuanced story of Marie Watt and Cannupa Hanska Luger’s work while extending the themes explored in the exhibition.
+Following its presentation at the DAM, Each/Other will travel to the Michael C. Carlos Museum at Emory University Sept.
+25, 2021 through Dec.
+12, 2021 and to the Peabody Essex Museum Jan.
+29, 2022 through May 8, 2022.
+An illustrated color catalog will accompany the exhibition and include essays by exhibition curator John P. Lukavic and Jami Powell (Osage Nation), Associate Curator of Native American Art at the Hood Museum, Dartmouth, with an in- depth edited interview with the artists by Namita Gupta Wiggers, Director of the Master of Art in Critical Craft Studies at Warren Wilson College.
+The catalog, designed by Chindo Nkenke-Smith, will tell a complex and nuanced story of Marie Watt and Cannupa Hanska Luger’s work while extending the themes explored in the exhibition.

-This exhibition will be included in general admission, which is free for museum members and youth 18 and under every day.
-For the latest on new visitation, safety and cleaning procedures, please visit denverartmuseum.org.
+Designed by local firm Ramble Creative, this exhibition will be included in general admission, which is free for museum members and youth 18 and under every day.
+For the latest updates on visitation, safety and cleaning procedures, please visit denverartmuseum.org.

 Exhibition and Sponsors

 Each/Other: Marie Watt and Cannupa Hanska Luger is organized by the Denver Art Museum.
-It is presented with generous support from the donors to the Annual Fund Leadership Campaign, c3: initiative, Native Arts and Culture Foundation, Osage Nation Foundation, and the residents who support the Scientific and Cultural Facilities District (SCFD).
+It is presented with the generous support of Vicki and Kent Logan, the National Endowment for the Arts, The Robert Lehman Foundation, the donors to the Annual Fund Leadership Campaign, Stela, Native Arts and Culture Foundation, Osage Nation Foundation, and the residents who support the Scientific and Cultural Facilities District (SCFD).
 Promotional support is provided by 5280 Magazine and CBS4.